Riau-Lingga Sultanate: Royal orchestra

 The earliest account of the Musik Nobat Diraja (Royal Orchestra) was in the Sulalatus Salatin (Malay Annals), which stated that orchestra performances began during the reign of the ancient female ruler of Bintan, Wan Seri Bini, also known as Queen Sakidar Syah, who claimed to have traveled to Banua Syam (the Levant).
 The Nobat was used during the coronation of Sang Nila Utama, the king of ancient Singapore.
 The usage of the Nobat then spread to other Malay Royal Houses in the Malay Peninsula, Samudera Pasai and Brunei.

 Between 1722 and 1911, the Nobat played during the coronation ceremony of the sultan, and was an instrumental part of the royal regalia as well as a symbol of sovereignty.
 It could only play on the order of the sultan, in royal ceremonies, with a special troupe of performers, known as Orang Kalur or Orang Kalau.

 A new Nobat was commissioned for the coronation of Abdul Rahman II in 1885.
 It was reported that the Dutch colonial officer succumbed to abdominal pain each time the old Nobat was playing.
 This caused the coronation to be postponed several times, and the pains were widely believed to have been caused by supernatural forces.
 Tengku Embung Fatimah (then Queen mother) ordered a new Nobat to be made.
-The new Nobat bore a crest in Jawi script saying Yang Dipertuan Riau dan (and) Lingga Sanah, tahun (year) 1303(AH) (1885AD).
+The new Nobat bore a crest in Jawi script saying Yang di-Pertuan Riau dan (and) Lingga Sanah, tahun (year) 1303(AH) (1885AD).
 The new Nobat was used for the coronation of the sultan in 1885 and the old one was never used again.
 The old Nobat is now stored in Kadil Private Museum, in Tanjung Pinang, while the new one has been inherited by the Royal House of Terengganu.